bananakid/amd-radeon-pro-5600m-boot-camp/README.md

 **Before you install, please double-check [AMD's official Boot Camp page](https://www.amd.com/en/support/kb/release-notes/apple-boot-camp) to know if a newer version has been released by AMD itself.**

 > [!WARNING]
-> 1. Only AMD Radeon Pro 5600M GPU model in single-GPU configuration is supported.
+> Only AMD Radeon Pro 5600M GPU model in single-GPU configuration is supported.
+Should work side-by-side with NVIDIA eGPU.
-> 2. It won't work with Radeon Pro 5300M, 5500M or any other AMD GPU.
-> 3. It most likely won't work side-by-side with AMD eGPU (but it will work side-by-side with NVIDIA eGPU).

-> [!IMPORTANT]
+> [!NOTE]
+> 1. Though kernel mode driver that is used is WHQL-certified, it is likely that anti-cheat systems of games won't allow playing games online with this driver.
+There're no known limitations for regular programs a games (local offline modes of games with anti-cheats will work just fine as well as any single-player games).
-> 1. Both original AMD Software packages are stripped-down and include only AMD Software settings and ReLive (DVR, digital video recording) packages.
+> 2. Both original AMD Software packages are stripped-down and include only AMD Software settings and ReLive (DVR, digital video recording) packages.
 This means there's no AMD Link and other bloatware as well as audio drivers, etc.
-> 2. Though kernel mode driver that is used is WHQL-certified, it is likely that anti-cheat systems of games won't allow playing games online with this driver.
-There're no known limitations for regular programs a games (local offline modes of games with anti-cheats will work just fine as well as any single-player games).

-> [!NOTE]
-> 1. AMD settings is configured to disable driver updates, notifications and options that are not supported by AMD Radeon Pro 5600M.
+> 3. AMD settings is configured to disable driver updates, notifications and options that are not supported by AMD Radeon Pro 5600M.
-> 2. Global FreeSync option is disabled as well, however you can enable it for specific programs and games via per-application settings.
+> 4. Global FreeSync option is disabled as well, however you can enable it for specific programs and games via per-application settings.

-> Driver `INF` file includes a couple of OpenGL and Direct3D tweaks provided by [BootCampDrivers.com](https://www.bootcampdrivers.com/), though I didn't find it affect performance of this particular GPU in any manner.
+> Driver `INF` file includes a couple of OpenGL and Direct3D-related tweaks found in `Navi10` drivers by [BootCampDrivers.com](https://www.bootcampdrivers.com/), though I didn't find it affects performance of this particular GPU in any manner.
+Driver `INF` also features usage of full `DXNAVI` instead of regular `DX9` and `DX11` as it was recently approved for `RDNA1` (this update may have improved DirectX 9 and DirectX 11 performance slightly).

 ### AMD Software: Adrenalin Edition 23.9.1 WHQL for AMD Radeon Pro 5600M